 Money might be available, but insurance companies do not simply give it away.
 In fact, insurance company lawyers scour for legal loopholes which enable them to reduce or deny compensation.
-Williams Hart will work just as hard for you to ensure you are fairly compensated for the loss of a loved one.
+Williams Hart & Boundas will work just as hard for you to ensure you are fairly compensated for the loss of a loved one.

 Types of Fatal Workplace Accidents

 In terms of trauma injuries, the Occupational Safety and Health Administration states that the Fatal Four are responsible for most fatal workplace accidents: